 This allows for roughly an 80/20 ratio of T4 to T3 which is similar to what the thyroid produces naturally.

 So, what if your Doctor isn't willing to change medications or you really like being on Levothyroxine?

 Then make sure you are on the right dose!

-I usually recommend basing your dose off of the 3 step system I outlined above: Lab tests, symptoms and metabolism.
+Your dose should be based off of the 3 step system I outlined above: Lab tests, symptoms, and your metabolism.

 Dosing varies quite a bit based on the person but a typical dose may range between 25mcg and 250mcg of Levothyroxine or Synthroid per day.

-If you have continued to increase your dose beyond 150mcg and haven't noticed ANY improvement in your symptoms that is another sign that Levothyroxine may not be the best medication for you.
+If you have continued to increase your dose beyond 150mcg and haven't noticed ANY improvement in your symptoms then that may be a sign to consider switching medications.